Safaricom agents MPESA commission rates

 Below is a table showing the agent commission bands used by Safaricom whenever someone deposits cash through the network.

 |Transaction Bands (KES) Min||Max||Withdrawal by registered customers (KES)||Withdrawal by unregistered customers (KES)|

 Since sending money and receiving money between KES 49 – 100 is free, Safaricom does not give a commission for that amount.
-Click here to see the MPESA money transfer rates for 2019.
+Click here to see the MPESA money transfer rates.

 All the earnings are subject to 5 percent withholding tax.
 It is not quite clear how the company arrives at the commission split between super-agents and subagents, since super agents earn something from every transaction by a subagent to whom they have leased a an MPESA agent SIM card.
 Also the rates for MPESA Global transaction commissions are not clear.